ppetrou/petrospetrou.co.uk/jekyllrb/root/_posts/2024-09-29-libvirt-memalloc.markdown

 We need to test how the host can ask the memory back... stress test the hypervisor???

+The hypervisor stress process was killed by the oom-killer regardless if the kvm was requesting the memory.
+The RES mem of the qemu-kvm process was not decreased after stopping the stress test in the kvm.

+By adding the attribute freePageReporting="on" in the memballoon element of the kvm the RES mem is reduced gradually after terminating the stress test in the hypervisor.

+NB.
+The used memory though in the KVM does not become the remainder of Max-Current but stays low.
+If we set the currentMemory element using virsh then the baloon driver inflates and you can see that it hogs the rest of the memory.

 The [Standard C Library](https://www.gnu.org/software/libc/libc.html){:target="_blank"} has a header file [netdb.h](https://github.com/bminor/glibc/blob/master/resolv/netdb.h){:target="_blank"} with definitions for network database operations.
 This is part of the [resolver library](https://tldp.org/LDP/nag2/x-087-2-resolv.library.html){:target="_blank"} which includes the following two methods.

 * gethostbyname()